Emily Ruete: Early life in Zanzibar

-Salama bint Said was born on 30 August 1844, the daughter of Sultan Said and Jilfidan, a Circassian slave, turned concubine (some accounts also note her as Georgian).
+Salma bint Said was born on 30 August 1844, the daughter of Sultan Said and Jilfidan, a Circassian slave of the Circassian slave trade, turned concubine (some accounts also note her as Georgian).
 Her first years were spent in the huge Bet il Mtoni palace, by the sea about eight kilometres north of Stone Town.
 (The palace was mostly demolished in 1914.)
 She grew up bilingual in Arabic and Swahili.
 In 1851 she moved to Bet il Watoro, the house of her brother Majid bin Said of Zanzibar, the later sultan.
 Her brother taught her to ride and to shoot.
 In 1853 she moved with her mother to Bet il Tani.
 She secretly taught herself to write, a skill which was unusual for women in her culture at the time.

 When her father died in 1856 she was declared of age, twelve years old, and received her paternal inheritance.
 This consisted of a plantation with a residence, and 5,429 pounds.
 After her father's death, her brother Sayyid Thuwaini bin Said al-Said became Sultan of Muscat and Oman, while her brother Majid became Sultan of Zanzibar.

-In 1859 her mother died and Salme received her maternal inheritance, three plantations.
+In 1859 her mother died and Salma received her maternal inheritance, three plantations.
 The same year a dispute broke out between her brothers Majid and Barghash bin Said of Zanzibar.
 Though she favoured Majid, her favourite sister Khwala made her side with Barghash.
 Because she could write she acted (at the age of fifteen) as secretary of Barghash's party.
-With the help of an English gunboat the insurrection of Barghash was soon brought to an end; Barghash was sent into exile in Bombay for two years and Salme withdrew to Kizimbani, one of her estates.

-Salme eventually moved back to Stone Town and made up with Majid.
-This earned her the lasting enmity from Barghash, as well as a split with her favourite sister Khwala.
+With the help of an English gunboat the insurrection of Barghash was soon brought to an end; Barghash was sent into exile in Bombay for two years and Salma withdrew to Kizimbani, one of her estates.
+Salma eventually moved back to Stone Town and made up with Majid.
+This earned her the lasting enmity of Barghash, as well as a split with her favourite sister Khwala.

 While living in Stone Town she became acquainted with her neighbour, a German merchant, Rudolph Heinrich Ruete (born 10 March 1839; died 6 August 1870) and became pregnant by him.
 In August 1866, after her pregnancy had become obvious, she fled on board the British frigate HMS Highflyer commanded by Captain [Thomas] Malcolm Sabine Pasley R.N. and was given passage on his ship to the British colony of Aden.
 There she took Christian instruction and was baptised prior to her marriage at Aden on 30 May 1867.
-Nonetheless, in a later letter to her sister, she avoided eating pork and dreaded attending church, stressing that she remained Muslim in secret.
-She had given birth to a son, Heinrich, in Aden in December 1866; he died in France en route to Germany in the summer of 1867.
+She had given birth to a son, Heinrich, in Aden in December 1866, but he died in France en route to Germany in the summer of 1867.